 To find the circle of confusion of your camera, you would calculate 2x (pixel pitch) in mm.

 For example the Sony A7III has a pixel pitch of 5.91 microns.
 5.91 / 1000 = 0.00591mm.
 0.00591 x 2 = 0.01181 or 0.012.

 You could say the Sony A7III has a possible CoC between 0.012 and 0.03 based on the subjectivity of viewing.
-Since the camera has a very high resolution, if you looked at the image with a magnifying glass, you could see a circle of confusion with the detail of 0.012.
+If you viewed the image with a magnifying glass you could see a circle of confusion with the detail of 0.012.
 Standing at a normal viewing distance with 20/20 vision, it would be 0.03.

 Program in 0.012 into the CoC of the calculator will give you a much shallower depth of field.

 Depth Of Field Calculator | Custom Circle of Confusion

 The Real Science Of Lens Equivalency

 The above calculators are all based on a viewing distance and subjectivity of human perception and the assumption that we all have 20/20 vision.
 It also assumes that as you move to a smaller sensor, you increase the resolution.

 In reality, based on the physics of light, an f1 lens always produces the same depth no matter what sensor you stick behind it.
 A lens doesn’t care about crop factor or the circle of confusion of a sensor’s pixel pitch.
 An f1 lens produces the same depth on a full-frame camera as it would on an APS-C camera.
 That is just the laws of physics, it’s not magically changing its cone of focus because of a different sensor.